softwareengineering-bympu/Tetris-pygame/README.md

 * Make archived files to store current status of the game
 * Develop level mode and infinity mode for challenging
-* Make it be able to run on other operating systems (Android, iOS, Mac, Linux, etc)